 See also Matt.
 12:47-50, Matt.
 10:34-38, Matt.
 19:27-30

 This teachings of Jesus covers all issues in this life, including marriage to a spouse.
-If a man or woman becomes born from above and thus follows Jesus; and after some period of time their spouse does not repent and become a disciple; AND the spouse that rejects Jesus seeks to hinder the disciple of Jesus from following Jesus (obeying God), then separation and/or divorce would be acceptable.
+If a man or woman becomes born from above and thus follows Jesus; and after some period of time their spouse does not come into faith and become a disciple; AND the spouse that rejects Jesus seeks to hinder the disciple of Jesus from following Jesus (obeying God), then separation and/or divorce would be acceptable.
 Loving God above all else is the greatest command, and if any person insists you disobey that command, then you are free to leave them, no matter what relationship you have with them.
-Of course that decision should not be made hastily, but after much effort and prayer, perhaps years.
+Of course that decision should not be made hastily, but after much soul searching.

 Matt.
 5:32, "But I say to you that whoever divorces his wife for any reason except sexual immorality causes her to commit adultery; and whoever marries a woman who is divorced commits adultery".